Ed Cunningham (executive): Career

+In 2001, he was running AllProTraining.com, an internet company that allowed users to ask sports teams' trainers how to exercise more efficiently.

 Cunningham next served as the Asia CEO for Clear Channel Communications (Entertainment Division), a Fortune 500 Company.
 Cunningham worked with government leaders and companies to create China's earliest joint ventures in the politically sensitive cultural, sports, entertainment, and media industries.

 As AEG's Chief Executive Officer, Managing Director and Special Advisor for Asia (2005-April 2009), Cunningham was responsible for the region's development.
 That included building AEG's global platform through agreements to develop media, culture, sports, and entertainment in the region's major cities, including the 2008 Beijing Olympic Basketball Arena and the 2010 World Expo Arena.

 Cunningham founded and organized the China Earthquake Tent Relief Project to supply shelter for the earthquake victims in China's Sichuan Province, which provided the first foreign-supplied tents to the area.

+Senate Run

+In 2001, Cunningham announced he was running for the Democratic nomination for the U.S. Senate seat then held by Phil Gramm, who was retiring.
+After raising more than $200,000 for his bid, far less than he aimed for, he suspended his campaign 6 months after it started and endorsed Ron Kirk.
+By the time he dropped out, people had already started voting in the primary, and Cunningham managed to garner 2.3% of the vote and come in 5th.

 Relationships

-Cunningham was formerly married to Tara Coronado with whom he has four children.
+Cunningham was formerly married to Tara Coronado, a lawyer and former Peace Corps volunteer, with whom he has four children.
 He has been married to Aimee Cunningham since 2014.